BridgetteMag/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 5-Write a function that locates a substring
 7-Write a function that prints the chessboard
-8-Write a function that prints the sum of two diagonals of a square matrix
+8-Write a function that prints the sum of two diagonals of a square matrix 9-Write a function that sets the value of a pointer to a char